adambard/learnxinyminutes-docs/vim.html.markdown

 (Vi IMproved) is a clone of the popular vi editor for Unix.
 It is a a text editor designed for speed and increased productivity, and is ubiquitous in most unix-based systems.
-It has numerous keybindings for speedy navigation to specific points in the file, and fast editing.
+It has numerous keybindings for speedy navigation to specific points in the file, and for fast editing.

 ## Basics of navigating vim